6 Go-To House Pricing Strategies Used to Sell Real Estate

 • Highest price: $690,000

 If your house appears to be a bit better than average, and the market is heating up, perhaps you price around $650,000.
-Or maybe the photos clearly show that the comps are more updated than your inherited home that hasn’t been refreshed in decades.
+Or maybe the photos clearly show that the comps are more updated than your inherited home, which hasn’t been refreshed in decades.

 That might put you on the lower end of $575,000 to account for work needed on the home.
 But such a range would help you see that pricing anywhere above $690,000 is going to be way out of line, while going higher than the $620,000 average should be supported by your house having some competitive advantages.